 Krista and Kailey join GIYC's Cory Strathman to share their expertise and guidance in regards to seeking support in Nemaha County for mental health and addiction.
 Some topics covered include where to start, financial assistance, family support, addiction, reducing the stigma, and more.
 Remember, when in doubt pick up the phone and call!

 National Suicide Prevention Hotline: 1-800-273-8255.
 A common misconception people have is you should avoid talking to someone struggling about suicide because it may put the idea in their head.
 That is not true.
 It is better to be direct with the topic.
 Whenever it doubt, pick up the phone and call a professional.
-Below is a link to the Suicide Prevention Lifeline website that outlines the risk factors and warning signs of suicide.
+Below is a link to the Suicide Prevention Lifeline website that outlines the risk factors and warning signs of suicide. mental health

 Below is a link to NAMI's online resources where you can find information on all mental illness diagnoses.
 If you are looking for something in regards to mental health, you will most likely find it on their site.
 Also take a moment and research about the local NAMI organization near you!